JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 X-rays are another excellent frequency candidate.
 In fact, x ray photomasks exist, and lithography systems can achieve nearly the same precision as those that employ UV light.
 X-rays have significantly more energy than UV light.
 The cell membrane is approximately 10nm thick.
 Approximately 20-40% of known tumor-associated antigens (TAA) are membrane bound so it is safe to use the outermost portion as the initial target.
 As a safety margin, let’s examine the penetration of UV and X rays of 10 nm of tightly wound keratin.
 By some estimates, the UV (300–350 nm) transmission is ~30–40%, and X-ray (1-10 keV) transmission 99%.
 Less x-rays will be absorbed, but they are higher energy and break bonds much more effectively when they are absorbed.

-A comparison of UV vs X rays:
+Table 1.
+A comparison of UV vs X rays.

 |     | **UV Light** | **X-rays** |
 | --- | --- | --- |